Scaling Limits of Coalescent Processes Near Time Zero: Introduction

 A coalescent process is a particle system in which particles merge into blocks.
 Coalescent processes have found a variety of applications in physics, chemistry and most notably in genetics where the coalescent process models ancestral relationships as time runs backwards.
 The work on coalescent theory dates back to the seminal paper \cite{kingman} where Kingman considered coalescent processes with pairwise mergers.
 In \cite{pitmanlambdacoal}, \cite{sagitovlambdacoal} and \cite{dk99} this was extended to the case where multiple mergers are allowed to happen.
 We refer to \cite{berestyckibook} and \cite{bertoinfragment} for an overview of the field.

 In this paper we shall consider $\Lambda$-coalescents where $\Lambda$ is a finite strongly regularly varying measure with index $1<\alpha\leq 2$, see \eqref{eq:regular_vary}.
 These coalescents encompass a large variety of well known examples such as beta coalescents and Kingman's coalescent.
 Further, these coalescents have the property that they come down from infinity, that is, when starting with infinitely many particles, the process has finitely many blocks for any time $t>0$.

-Our goal is to gain precise information about the behaviour near time zero.
+Our goal is to gain precise information about the behaviour of the coalescent near time zero under the regularly varying assumption.
+Prior work on this appears in \cite{berestyckismall} where the authors establish many results about the behaviour of beta coalescents as $t \downarrow 0$; they show the asymptotic behaviour of the number of blocks and further show results about the largest block and the block containing $1$ at time $t$.
+These results are generalisations of the results for the case of Kingman's coalescent (see \cite{aldouscoalescence}) and concern the behaviour of a single block at a single time.
+Our aim here is to describe the behaviour of many blocks spanning over a small interval of time.

 One central insight of this work is that the correct framework for taking such scaling limits is to view coalescent processes as geometric objects.
 What follows is an outline of our approach.
-To any coalescent process $\Pi=(\Pi(t): t\geq 0)$, one can associate a certain ultra-metric space $(E,\delta)$ which completely characterises the process $\Pi$.
+To any coalescent process $\Pi=(\Pi(t): t\geq 0)$, one can associate a certain ultra--metric space $(E,\delta)$ which completely characterises the process $\Pi$.
 This was first suggested in the work of Evans in \cite{evansmetric}, who introduced this object in the case of Kingman's coalescent and studied some of its properties.

 The construction is simple and we describe it now.
-Let $\Pi=(\Pi(t):t \geq 0)$ be a coalescent process and define an ultra-metric on $\N$ by
+Let $\Pi=(\Pi(t):t \geq 0)$ be a coalescent process and define an ultra--metric on $\N$ by

 where $i \overset{\Pi(t)}{\sim} j$ if and only if $i,j$ are in the same block of $\Pi(t)$.
 The metric space $(E,\delta)$ is then the completion of $(\N,\delta)$.